 Bryce Ford-Wheaton Bio

 Bryce Ford-Wheaton (born March 9, 2000) is an American professional football wide receiver for the New York Giants of the National Football League (NFL).
-He played college football for the West Virginia Mountaineers and became known for his impressive performances as a receiver.
-After a successful college career, he entered the NFL as an undrafted free agent in 2023.
+Standing 6 feet 4 inches tall and listed at 220 pounds, he plays as an outside receiver and special teams contributor, bringing size and physicality to the Giants’ roster.
+After a productive college career at West Virginia, he entered the NFL as an undrafted free agent in 2023 and has continued to develop within the Giants organization.

 Early Life and Background